-We are generally awarded contracts based upon our response to requests for proposals received from companies in the pharmaceutical, biotechnology and medical device industries or work orders received under strategic partnership agreements.
+We are generally awarded projects based upon our responses to requests for proposals received from companies in the pharmaceutical, biotechnology and medical device industries, or work orders received under our strategic partnership agreements.

-Our revenues are earned from contracts which are generally either fixed price or units-based, based on certain activities and performance specifications.
-Payment terms usually provide either for payments based on the achievement of certain identified milestones or units delivered or monthly payments according to a fixed payment schedule over the life of the contract.
+Our revenues on contracts are recognized on a proportional performance method.
+Depending on the contractual terms revenue is either recognized on the percentage of completion method based on the relationship between hours incurred and the total estimated hours of the trial or on the unit of delivery method.
+Payment terms usually provide either for payments based on the achievement of certain identified milestones, units delivered or monthly payments, according to a fixed payment schedule over the life of the contract.
 Where clients request changes in the scope of a trial or in the services to be provided by us, a change order or amendment is issued which may result either in an increase or decrease in the contract value.
-We also contract on a "fee-for-service," or "time and materials" basis, but this accounts for a small portion of overall project activities.
+We also contract on a "fee-for-service" or "time and materials" basis.

-Contract terms may range from several weeks to several years depending on the nature of the work to be performed.
-In most cases, a small portion of the contract fee is paid at the time the study or trial is started.
+Contract periods may range from several weeks to several years depending on the nature of the work to be performed.
+In most cases, an upfront portion of the contract fee is paid at the time the study or trial is started.
 The balance of the contract fee is generally payable in installments over the study or trial duration and may be based on the achievement of certain performance targets or "milestones" or, based on units delivered, or on a fixed monthly payment schedule.
-For instance, installment payments may be based on patient enrollment or delivery of the database.
+For instance, installment payments may be based on patient enrollment dates or delivery of the database.
 During the course of the study, the Company will generally incur reimbursable expenses.
-Reimbursable expenses are typically estimated and budgeted within the contract and invoiced on a monthly basis.
+Reimbursable expenses are typically estimated and budgeted within the contract and are generally invoiced on a monthly basis based on actual expenses incurred.
 Reimbursable expenses include payments to investigators, travel and accommodation costs and various other direct costs incurred in the course of the clinical trial which are fully reimbursable by the client.

-As the currency in which contracts are priced can be different from the currencies in which costs relating to those contracts are incurred, we usually negotiate currency fluctuation clauses in our contracts which allow for price negotiation if changes in the relative value of those currencies exceed predetermined tolerances.
+As the currency in which contracts are priced can be different from the currencies in which costs relating to those contracts are incurred, we usually negotiate currency fluctuation clauses in our contracts which allow for price adjustments if changes in the relative value of those currencies exceed predetermined tolerances.